 We must endure the growth from child to adult.
 But this is not the end.
 Are we able then to move to a higher level like a chrysalis?
 Are we able to get past the default settings of Ego and personality?
 Ask yourself, are you awake?
 Do you want to be?
 The journey from caterpillar to butterfly is not an easy one.

 The path of transformation is one of continual metamorphosis.
 What do you choose?
 Do you live out your life as a caterpillar, taking no risks with relationships and life?
 Or do you struggle to make the changes?
 Do you take calculated risks?

 Can you follow your heart and intuition?
 Can you do it even when it defies logic or the advice of friends, family, and culture?
 If you can, good for you.
 Metamorphosis is the typology of rebirth and transformation.
 Will we reject or embrace the lesson of the butterfly story and realize our goal?

 It is an analogy of how we should embrace the path of transformation.
-Remember, you can become a beautiful butterfly, but it is only another transitional phase.
+You can become a beautiful butterfly, but it is only another transitional phase.
 Keep your focus on conversion.
 The lesson of the butterfly story is a typology to inspire our transformation.

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.” — Maya Angelou